 - To organise international and inter-island yacht racing

 On Independence Day, 1972, the Trinidad Yachting Association reached a milestone in its development by staging a race from its new headquarters at Chaguaramas.
-We were and still remain extremely grateful to Government, for leasing us this site for our Yachting Centre.
 We then had the opportunity to carry out fully, the aims of the association, and to develop in a meaningful manner, for the benefit of the community.

 This Organisation, with the help of members and many friends, diligently organised, prepared, and transformed the area into the permanent headquarters of the Trinidad Yachting Association.
 On 2nd October 1975, the Association was incorporated by an Act in Parliament, No. 44, as a non-profit Sporting Organisation called the Trinidad and Tobago Yachting Association.
 Under this umbrella you will find the youth school, which started almost immediately with the importation of Canadian Instructors every summer for eight weeks, training the young and not so young to sail.

 Thanks to the use of our Members boats we were able to successfully train quite a number of new sailors, and this then evolved into Trinidad and Tobago Sailing School. , which is now in full gear to encourage sailing.
 The Youth School has even branched out in Tobago and Point-a-Pierre…